The 20 Most Expensive Black Bolt and White Flare English Pokemon Cards

 Meloetta ex

-Just like the SIRs have a “barren, scary, desolute, rainy, stormy” vibe to them, on the opposite end of the spectrum this Meleoetta SIR feels more akin to Keldo.
-While the lighting here suggets the golden hour just before sunset, the plants and vegetation look like they’ve seen better days, suggesting the tail end of summer or even autumn, just as Keldo depicts.
+Just opposite to how many of the SIRs in this set have a “barren, scary, desolate, rainy, stormy” vibe to them, on the opposite end of the spectrum this Meleoetta SIR feels more akin to Keldo.
+While the lighting here suggests the golden hour just before sunset, the plants and vegetation look like they’ve seen better days, suggesting the tail end of summer or even autumn, just as Keldo depicts.

 Meleoetta also has an unusual ability – making it the first Pokemon in some time capable of dealing damage via an attack on the very first turn.
 Typically that’s forbidden in the Pokemon TCG as a way to keep the game balanced.
 Players will undoubtedly look to exploit this unique advantage to gain the upper-hand against the competition.